 The Constitutional Documents of the Living Archive

-Every enduring institution is guided by more than the work it produces.
+Every enduring institution is sustained by more than the work it produces.

 It is guided by the principles that shape why the work exists, how it is stewarded, and the responsibilities entrusted to those who carry it forward.